 Helping stray animals in Lutsk

-A Co-operation Agreement was signed between Lutsk City Council and Naturewatch Foundation in October 2014, paving the way for us to oversee the implementation of a humane stray control management programme for the city, which is headed by Dana Novarchuk.
-Read more
+A Co-operation Agreement was signed between Lutsk City Council and Naturewatch Foundation in October 2014, paving the way for us to oversee the implementation of a humane stray control management programme for the city.
+The programme is called ‘Laska’.

 With help from approximately 100 volunteers, many of the dogs rescued from the streets are rehomed, or they are returned to the streets under a guardian scheme after being spayed/neutered and vaccinated.
-Dana has also cultivated a very good relationship with the local radio, TV, and print media who not only help find homes for the shelter dogs, but also help promote responsible pet ownership.
+The Laska team has also cultivated a very good relationship with the local radio, TV, and print media who not only help find homes for the shelter dogs, but also help promote responsible pet ownership.

 The Laska team go above and beyond the call of duty to help abandoned animals in their city.
 Their shelter, originally built using discarded building materials and unwanted furniture proves that.
-Every day, Dana and her dedicated team spend hours rescuing and treating sick, injured and abused animals, using additional patience and compassion to help those that are frightened.
+Every day, they spend hours rescuing and treating sick, injured and abused animals, using additional patience and compassion to help those that are frightened

-Following two appeals to you for help, we have carried out dog counts, training courses, sought a new rescue vehicle, transformed the shelters veterinary clinic with state-in-the-art equipment and provided many months’ worth of veterinary medicines.
+Following two appeals to you for help, we have carried out dog counts, training courses, transformed the shelters veterinary clinic with state-in-the-art equipment and provided many months’ worth of veterinary medicines.